AugustoEFB/FPU_Problem/README.md

 - `scipy`

 You can install these dependencies using pip:

-bash
-pip install numpy matplotlib scipy
+- `pip install numpy matplotlib scipy`

 # Usage
 1. **Define the System**: